sdielmann/angular-module-federation/README.md

-# AngularBoilerplate
+# Steffen's Angular Boilerplate Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.
+This project is based on [Angular CLI](https://github.com/angular/angular-cli) on version 11.2.2.
+The default CLI project setup has been adapted:

+- Karma has been replaced by jest as the unit test runner
+-

 ## Development server